annasrauther/WP-SPA/README.md

 While this project demonstrates my proficiency in several key areas, there are aspects that I haven't focused on as part of this assignment:

-- **Visual Appealing UI**: The assignment's primary focus was on React development, JWT authentication, and API integration.
+- **Visually Appealing UI**: The assignment's primary focus was on React development, JWT authentication, routing and API integration.
 I did not make substantial changes to the provided HTML and CSS, so the visual appeal of the user interface remains unchanged.

 - **Unit Tests**: I understand the importance of unit testing for code quality and reliability.
 However, due to the scope and time constraints of this assignment, I did not have the opportunity to write unit tests.
 In a real-world scenario, extensive test coverage would be a priority.

-- **Atomic Commits**: While I commit regularly to keep track of changes and maintain a detailed project history, I acknowledge that my commits are not strictly atomic.
+- **Atomic Commits**: While I commit regularly to keep track of changes and maintain a detailed project history, I acknowledge that my commits are not strictly atomic for this assignment.
 In practice, I prioritize consistent and meaningful commit messages to ensure clarity and transparency in the version control history.
 Feature branching is not consistently followed in this project.

 ### Technologies

 Here's an expanded overview of the technologies and dependencies used in this project, along with details on how each technology has been implemented:

-- **React**: The entire application is built with React, following component-based architecture.
+- **React**: The entire application is built with React, following a component-based architecture.
 React components are used to structure the UI and manage application state.
 Custom hooks and context are extensively utilized to optimize code organization and data flow.

 - **TypeScript**: TypeScript is integrated to provide static typing for a more robust development experience.
 This helps catch type-related errors during development, improving code quality.